 Professor Cliff Hughes is President of the International Society for Quality in Health Care.
 He is Professor of Patient Safety and Clinical Quality at Macquarie University.
-Formerly a cardiothoracic surgeon he was the Chief Executive Officer of the Clinical Excellence Commission, a statutory health corporation established in 2004 to build capacity and design programs to promote and support improvement in quality and safety for health services across NSW.
-He has been chairman or member of numerous Australian state and federal committees associated with quality, safety and research in clinical practice for health care services.
-He has held various positions in the Royal Australasian College of Surgeons, including Senior Examiner in Cardiothoracic Surgery and member of the College Council.
-In November 2015 the College bestowed upon him the highest award given to a Fellow in his lifetime, the Sir Hugh Devine Medal, in October 2015.
+Formerly a cardiothoracic surgeon he was the Chief Executive of the Clinical Excellence Commission in NSW, Australia.
+He has served on numerous state and federal committees associated with quality, safety and research in clinical practice for health care services.
+A Fellow, Senior Examiner, Cardiothoracic Surgery and Councillor of the Royal Australasian College of Surgeons, he was awarded its highest honour, the Sir Hugh Devine Medal, in October 2015.
 Professor Hughes has served on four editorial boards and has published widely in books, journals and conference proceedings on cardiothoracic surgery, quality and safety.
 He has a particular passion for patient based care, better incident management, quality improvement programmes and the development of clinical leaders.
 He received an Alumni Award from the University of NSW.
-He has led five medical teams to China and has performed cardiac surgery in Hong Kong, Singapore, Malaysia, India and Bangladesh.
-In 1998, he was made an Officer in the Order of Australia (AO) in recognition of his contributions and “service to cardiac surgery, international relationships and the community”.
+He led five medical teams to China and performed cardiac surgery in Hong Kong, Singapore, Malaysia, India and Bangladesh.
+In 1998, he was made an Officer in the Order of Australia (AO) for his contributions and “service to cardiac surgery, international relationships and the community”.
 In June 2014, the University of NSW conferred upon him the degree of Doctor of Science, its highest academic award.
 He is on the Board of the Medstar Institute for Quality and Safety in Washington DC, USA and Advisor to the WHO Policy Roundtable on Quality in Health Services.
 He is a Consultant in Quality and Safety in Healthcare, Guy’s and St Thomas’ NHS Foundation Trust and “Visiting Eminent Scholar and Senior Clinical Advisor” with the Patient Safety Domain NHS England.
 He is a Visiting Professor at Imperial College, London.
 His enduring passion is for Patient Safety and Quality Improvement.